Skip to main content

 Dear [Employee Name],

-Your notice period will be [Notice Period], and HR will confirm whether this will be worked, paid in lieu or handled under another approved arrangement.
+Your notice period will be [Notice Period], and HR will confirm whether it will be worked, paid in lieu or handled under another approved arrangement.
 Final pay, accrued leave, benefits, company property and system access will be managed according to company policy, your contract and applicable rules.

 Sincerely,